 The Hot Universe : the bulk of visible matter in the Universe comprises hot gas which can only be accessed via space-based facilities operating in the X-ray band.
 Revealing this gas and relating its physical properties and evolution to the cosmological large-scale structure, and the cool components in galaxies and stars, is essential if we are to have a complete picture of our Universe.

 The Energetic Universe : accretion onto black holes is one of the major astrophysical energy generation processes, and its influence via cosmic feedback is profound and widespread.
 X-ray observations provide unique information about the physics of black hole growth and the causes and effects of the subsequent energy output, as well as revealing where in the Universe black hole accretion is occurring and how it evolves to the highest redshifts.

-Read more about the Athena science, by looking at Publications.
+Read more about the Athena science and the mission itself, by looking at Publications.